luoyaqifei/PaperMote/README.md

 -   Frontend and Backend:
     -   Next.js and React, for functionalities
-    -   NextUI for UI components, Tailwind CSS and Tailwind Variants for style managements
+    -   NextUI for UI components, Tailwind CSS and Tailwind Variants for style managements, Heroicons for icons
 -   Database: Vercel Postgres
 -   Deployment: Vercel